-Twitter just like every other social site does compression of images so it can be easier to load on slower internet connection and improved experience.
+Twitter just like every other social site does compression of images so it can be easier to load on a slower internet connection and improved experience.
 Compression also saves Server resources and the cost of running the service in the long run.
-Personally, I have witnessed Twitter’s image compression as being too aggressive unlike that of Facebook and Instagram but this also saves user’s data especially with limited data plans.
+Personally, I have witnessed Twitter’s image compression being too aggressive unlike that of Facebook and Instagram but this also saves users’ data, especially with limited data plans like mobile data.

 Did you know sending an image on WhatsApp as an attachment eliminates compression and delivers the full resolution image, that’s without any interference from algorithms that tries to reduce its size m?
 Now you know why pictures you receive on WhatsApp are kind of messed up but Looked good when they were taken.
 This is evident when you try zooming in as details are distorted completely.

 As technology improves and servers become cheaper to run and user internet connection speeds improve, social media companies seek to offer better services to their users by reducing aggressive compression and using more efficient compression algorithms has made it possible to deliver better-looking pictures.
 Some people are however not still satisfied and it looks like Twitter has given users an option of loading higher resolution photos which are much better than the ones you see on your timeline as you scroll by.
 To access this, tap on a photo, tap on the three dots that gives an option to share on various apps, scroll down and you’ll find this option.
 I used Twitter for iPhone while testing this and it is the same for Android.

 While inspecting this, I uploaded a picture and saved the regular size image loaded by default, the high-quality image according to Twitter, a browser-based higher quality image, and the original full resolution image.